tolomea/django-data-browser/README.md

 DATA_BROWSER_FE_DSN = "https://af64f22b81994a0e93b82a32add8cb2b@o390136.ingest.sentry.io/5231151"
 ```

+## Version numbers

+The Data Browser uses the standard `Major.Minor.Patch` version numbering scheme.

+Patch versions may include bug fixes and minor features.

+Minor versions are for significant new features.

+Major versions are for major features, significant changes to existing functionality and breaking changes.

+Patch and Minor versions should never contain breaking changes and should always be backward compatible.
+A breaking change is a change that makes backward incompatible changes to one or more of the following:

+-   The query URL format.
+-   The json, csv etc data formats.
+-   `request.databrowser`.
+-   Invalidates saved views.
+-   Changes the URL's of public saved views.

 ## Customization and Performance

 ### get_queryset

 The Data Browser does it's fetching in two stages.

 First it does a single DB query to get the majority of the data.
-To construct the queryset for this it will call get_queryset on the ModelAdmin of the curent Model.
+To construct the queryset for this it will call get_queryset on the ModelAdmin of the current Model.
 It uses `.values()` to fetch only the data it needs from the database and it will inline all referenced models to ensure it doesn't do multiple queries.

 Secondly for any calculated fields it will then fetch the complete objects that are needed for those calculated fields.
 To construct the querysets for these it will call get_queryset on their associated ModelAdmins.
 These calls are aggregated so it will only make one per model.